Tom Brosseau

 Thomas Anderson Brosseau is an American singer-songwriter and guitarist from Grand Forks, North Dakota, United States.
-Robin Hilton of NPR said Brosseau "possesses one of the most arresting voices in folk music today."

 Early life

 Brosseau was born in Marshfield, Wisconsin on November 3, 1976.
 His family moved back to their native North Dakota in 1978, where his father, James, was a doctor at United in Grand Forks until he retired after 40 years, in 2018.
 His mother, Jolene Rae, graduated from art school in St. Paul and was an interior designer.
 He has two siblings, Benjamin and Caroline.

 Brosseau learned to play acoustic guitar from his grandmother.
 He said:

 I grew up with music in the church, in the school, music at home.
 I learned a lot of hymnal and folk songs, both traditional and contemporary, and since I was influenced by what my grandparents listened to, in a sense I studied the singers and songwriters of the Great American Songbook".

-He graduated from the University of North Dakota in 1999 with a BA in Communications, and a MFA in Non Fiction Writing in 2011 from Otis College of Art and Design.

 Career

 Brosseau moved to Los Angeles in 2003, and began performing at the renowned club Largo, where he met siblings Sara and Sean Watkins of the band Nickel Creek.
-Sean Watkins recorded both Brosseau's albums North Dakota Impressions (2016) and Grass Punks (2014), which included the song "We Were Meant To Be Together" and was later featured in the original Netflix series Love.
-John Parish produced Perfect Abandon (2015) with Brosseau and a 3-piece band at The Cube theater in Bristol UK, using only a single mic.

 Brosseau has toured in Japan, Canada, Portugal, Iceland, and Australia.
 He also sings and plays guitar with Becky Stark, Sebastian Steinberg, and John C. Reilly in John Reilly & Friends.
 In 2011, they released the Jack White-produced Blue Series 7" singles John & Tom (TMR-112) and Becky & John (TMR-113) on Third Man Records.

 Brosseau's song "How to Grow a Woman from the Ground" was covered by Chris Thile, who released a 2006 album of the same name.
 Experimental folk pop duo Christy & Emily covered "Here Comes The Water Now" in 2010, a song originally featured on Grand Forks, and also in 2010 the band Mice Parade covered his song "Mary Anne" on their album What It Means To Be Left Handed.

-Sara and Sean Watkins covered Brosseau’s composition, “We Were Meant to Be Together” on their Watkins Family Hour album, Vol. II., in 2022.
+In 2014, Robin Hilton of NPR said Brosseau "possesses one of the most arresting voices in folk music today."